Carol M. Mates

 A.B., Barnard; J.D., Columbia

-Professor Mates has worked in both the private and public sectors and is an experienced practitioner in business and financial law, with an emphasis on the legal...Continue Reading
+Professor Mates has worked in both the private and public sectors and is an experienced practitioner in business and financial law, with an emphasis on...Continue Reading